oinuar/bbc/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.0.3/deploy/static/provider/cloud/deploy.yaml
 ```

-This will deploy an ingress controller so that you can access applications that are running in Kubernetes which is accessable through `http://localhost`.
+This will deploy an ingress controller so that you can access applications that are running in Kubernetes which is accessible through `http://localhost`.
 That's it, now you are able to deploy any application ecosystem locally which match the ecosystem running in cloud!

 Alternatively, you can just use Visual Studio 2019 with .NET Core and ASP.NET toolkit for REST API and Visual Studio Code for frontend.
 Open a solution file and then you can start the REST API by pressing F5.
 However, make sure that the target is `tech.haamu.Movie` which uses Kestrel standalone web server and not IIS.
 You can run unit and integration tests with a Test Explorer.
 You can start frontend as you would to start any `npm` based project: `npm install && npm run dev`.
 However, please keep in mind that frontend assumes that API is used through Kubernetes.
 Please change `getApiUrl()` accordingly.